greenheart19991/plotclock/README.md

 they can be obtained (servo left angle = FAB, servo right angle = 180 - ABG).

-Algorithm to find these values is implemented by `getServoAngles` function.
-To move the marker `moveTo` function is used and uses `getServoAngles` within itself.
+Algorithm to find these values is implemented in `getServoAngles` function.
+To move the marker use `moveTo` function.
+It uses `getServoAngles` within itself.

 ### Drawing Chars

-Since coordinate plane is defined, you can describe any figure you want on it with a function.
-And, as soon as you define a function, you can draw this figure by iterating over axis values, passing them to a function and thus getting the coordinates of points that figure outline consists of.
+Since coordinate plane is defined, you can describe any figure you want with a function.
+And, as soon as you define a function, you can draw this figure by iterating over axis values, passing these values to a function and thus getting the coordinates of points that outline of figure consists of.

 Exactly this way all chars becomes drawn.
-But, in order to simplify functions, chars are described as a set of functions of several primitives on the plane.
+But, in order to simplify functions, chars are described as a set of primitives.
 These are lines, circles and ellipses.

 For example, number '1' consists of 2 lines, while number '8' is 2 ellipses.
 Hence, to draw these numbers the robot sequentially